alibaba/hooks/docs/guide/blog/hmr.en-US.md

 For the Class component, react-refresh are always refresh (remount), existing state will be reset.
 For function components, react-refresh retains the existing state.
 Therefore, react-refresh provides a better experience for function components.

 This article mainly explains the weird behavior of React Hooks in react-refresh mode.
-Now let me look at the working mechanism of react-refresh on function components.
+Now let us look at the working mechanism of react-refresh on function components.

 - To maintain the state during hot replacement, the value of `useState` and `useRef` will not update.
 - During hot replacement, [To avoid some problems](<(https://github.com/facebook/react/issues/21019#issuecomment-800650091)>), `useEffect`、`useCallback`、`useMemoRun` will re-executed.